ewoodhead/QuantumNPA.jl/README.md

 zbff(party, index)
 zbff(party, index, conj)
 ```
 Party numbers start from 1.
+The parameters `output` and `input` (for
+projectors) and `index` for the Z operators can also be ranges or lists of
+integers.

 It is also possible to do general arithmetic with operators, for example:
 ```